 Clear vegetation away from entrances.

-Put a harmless but strong-smelling substance just inside the entrance, such as urine-saturated clumps of kitty litter.
+Put a harmless but strong-smelling substance just inside the entrance, such as urine-saturated clumps of kitty litter or a capsaicin-based repellent.

 Loosely seal the entrance, so the smell stays inside the burrow.